 - This event has passed.

-“Black in Appalachia: Uncovering & Sharing Regional Black Stories” is free and open to the public, but please register to attend below.
-Donations are welcome and help to support free and low-cost museum programming.
+“Before Coal Miner’s Daughters and Multi-Colored Coats: Pioneering Women in Country Music” is free and open to the public, but please register to attend below.
+Donations are welcome and help to support free and low-cost museum programming